-Iron Mountain Inc.'s trucking routes for picking up and delivering backup tapes over long distances are sometimes filled in by common transportation companies including United Parcel Service
+Iron Mountain Inc.'s trucking routes for picking up and delivering backup tapes over long distances are sometimes filled in by common transportation companies including United Parcel Service (UPS) and FedEx, much to the alarm of some of its customers.

 "We assumed when we gave them our tapes, that they kept hold of them," said a senior technical specialist at a large mortgage company.
 He requested anonymity due to the sensitivity of the topic.
 "The security implications are really disturbing … FedEx misplaces stuff all the time," in his experience.